-Prepare for the SDDC upgrade and perform certain activities after the upgrade is complete to guarantee the operational state of the environment.
+Prepare for an upgrade and perform post-upgrade activities to verify the operational state of the SDDC.

-Schedule a maintenance window that is suitable for your organization and users.
+- Schedule a maintenance window that is suitable for your organization and tenants.

-Perform backups and snapshots of the VMware management components.
+- Perform and verify the backups and snapshots for the SDDC management components.

-In the event of a failure while upgrading one of the components of the SDDC, the order in which the components are organized ensures that backwards compatibility and interoperability are sustained between the layers.
-You can roll back to a previous version of the components within a layer.Important:
+If a component upgrade fails, the order of operations ensures that backward compatibility and interoperability are maintained between the layers.
+You can roll back to a previous version of the components in a layer.Important:

-Rollback of an entire SDDC after more than one layer has been successfully upgraded is not supported.
+The rollback of an SDDC after more than one layer has been successfully upgraded is not supported.

-Verify important functionality, integration, and system performance.
-See the VMware Validated Design Operational Verification documentation.
+- Verify the business functionality, integration, and system performance.
+For more information, see the VMware Validated Design Operational Verification documentation.